jebeyer/jebeyer.github.io/_posts/2024-08-21-circles_and_dots.md

 title: circles and dots
 ---

-I've been developing a demo application for an ongoing research project.
+A demo application showing circles on the sphere that divide six points into sets of three and three.
 <!--more-->

-The application allows you to move dots around a sphere, and draws circles which separate the dots so that there are three on each side.
+The application draws the seven circles which separate six dots so that there are three on each side.
+The position of the dots can be changed by manually dragging them, or by selecting the animateDots option in the menu.
+As the position of the dots changes, the collection of circles changes along with it.
-I plan to fill in more details here in the future, but for now you can see the still-in-development application here:

 [circles and dots](https://jebeyer.github.io/circles-and-dots/index.html)

+This application is intended to demonstrate one of the results from the preprint [Separating dots with circles](https://arxiv.org/abs/2505.22851).